tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/2020-03-27-fish-is-great-dnf-completion.md

 I've heard about how great Fish and ZSH were but always stuck to just using Bash.
 I was now thinking to myself, why didn't I try these earlier.

 As great as ZSH was, I really like Fish's out of the box defaults.
-I love that I could keep all Fish configs in `~/.config/fish/` and keep `$HOME` clutter free.
+I love that I can keep all Fish configs in `~/.config/fish/` and keep `$HOME` clutter free.

 In the process of trying these new shells I also depreciated my custom bash powered prompt and starting using [Starship](https://starship.rs/).
 Starship gave me the style I wanted in my prompt, but so much faster.